zibranxo/llm-safety/README.md

-# 🛡️ LLM Safety: Evaluation, Classification & Mitigation Framework
+# LLM Safety: Evaluation, Classification & Mitigation Framework

 This repository contains a **practical LLM safety experimentation framework** focused on **classification, red-teaming, and mitigation of unsafe model behavior**.
 It explores multiple safety strategies using **API-based classifiers, open-source models, rule-based logic, and fine-tuned transformers**, along with pipelines for querying both hosted and local LLMs.

-The project emphasizes **hands-on safety evaluation**, experimentation, and honest reporting of limitations.
+classfier_chatgpt api calls gpt-40-mini to act as an classifier classfier_detoxify uses Detoxify and prints metric scores along with labels classifier_hybrird uses Detoxify+ Rule based override to further augument quality distilbert trains a distilbert on dataset and returns confusion matrix and other graphs load_openchat, load_prompts, define_query, query are pipline for local instance of openchat response_openchat sends red-teaming prompts to a hosted openchat/openchat-3.5-1210 on Hugging Face and collects the model's responses mitigation.py is the mitigation script

 ---

-## 🎯 Project Objective
+## Project Objective

 Large Language Models can generate unsafe, biased, or policy-violating responses when exposed to adversarial or red-teaming prompts.
 This project aims to: